Welcome back to Caseon!

 Stay ahead of the curve—don’t miss out on the insights that could transform your legal practice!

-As per case facts officers from the Central Armed Police Forces CAPFs filed petitions arguing they faced service stagnation because higher posts up to the Senior Administrative Grade were filled
+As per case facts, officers from the Central Armed Police Forces (CAPFs) filed petitions arguing they faced service stagnation because higher posts, up to the Senior Administrative Grade, were filled